xiaosean/xiaosean.github.io/_posts/2021-04-12-YolactEdge.md

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
   Haotian Liu, Rafael A. Rivera Soto, Fanyi Xiao, Yong Jae Lee.
 [YolactEdge: Real-time Instance Segmentation on the Edge](https://arxiv.org/abs/2012.12259).
-In ArXiv preprint.
+In ArXiv preprint(IEEE under review).

 # (Optional) Link to an image that represents your blog post.
 # The aspect ratio should be ~16:9.